mdernovoi/data-analysis-platform/src/environments/README.md

 > :warning: Pay attention to comments before and after the `{{TODO:REPLACE}}` placeholders for further details.

+2) Push repository to a GitLab project and let GitLab build all Docker environments.

 ### Generate SSH keys

 ```